MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/using-task-sequence-variables.md

 - Task sequence variable names can't begin or end with a space.
 They also can't have embedded spaces.
 The task sequence ignores any spaces at the beginning or the end of a variable name.

 There's no set limit to how many task sequence variables you can create.
 However, the number of variables is limited by the size of the task sequence environment.
-The total size limit for the task sequence environment is 32 MB.
+The total size limit for the task sequence environment is 8 KB.
+For more information, see [Reduce the size of task sequence policy](../deploy-use/manage-task-sequences-to-automate-tasks.md#bkmk_policysize).

 ### <a name="bkmk_read-only"></a> Read-only variables